shiveshc/NIDDL/README.md

   -bs BS                batch size of training (default is 6) -tsize TSIZE          data size (number of images) to use for training
   ```
-  e.g. to train the network with following settings-
+  e.g. to train the network with following settings -
   - data path - `\training_data`
   - out path - `\Results`
   - architecture - `unet_fixed`